epics-base/pvxs/documentation/server.rst

 EPICS_PVAS_SERVER_PORT or EPICS_PVA_SERVER_PORT
     Single integer.
-    Prefered TCP port to bind.
+    Preferred TCP port to bind.
     If already in use then a random port will be chosen.
     Sets `pvxs::server::Config::tcp_port`